 Cleaned addresses are ones that we automatically remove because they "hard bounce."
 A hard bounce is when our system sends an email and discovers that no inbox exists for that address.
 This could be due to fake or misspelled email addresses, or an email account that has been discontinued.
 Removing these email addresses reduces bounce rates and helps improve deliverability for all your campaigns.

-Tip: In Email Campaigns analytics, the unsubscribe number includes everyone who unsubscribed or was manually removed from a mailing list as well as "cleaned" addresses.
+Tip: In Email Campaigns Mailing List analytics, the unsubscribed number includes everyone who unsubscribed or was manually removed from a mailing list as well as "cleaned" addresses.
 In an individual campaign's analytics, the unsubscribed number does not include cleaned addresses.

 Tip: Learn why it's important to make it easy for subscribers to unsubscribe.